Home Project Ideas Project Guide Ask An Expert Blog Careers My Science Buddies

 Sound Is a Wave

 You will need to understand some basic properties of waves to get the most out of this project.
 We'll provide a quick introduction here, but for a more complete understanding we recommend some background research on your own.
-The Bibliography section, below, has some good starting points for researching this project.
+The Bibliography section, has some good starting points for researching this project.

 What is sound?
 Sound is a wave, a pattern—simple or complex, depending on the particular sound in question—of changing air pressure.
 Sound is produced by vibrations of objects.
 The vibrations push and pull on air molecules.
 The pushes cause a local compression of the air (increase in pressure), and the pulls cause a local rarefaction of the air (decrease in pressure).
 Since the air molecules are already in constant motion, the compressions and rarefactions starting at the original source are rapidly transmitted through the air as an expanding wave.
 When you throw a stone into a still pond, you see a pattern of waves rippling out in circles on the surface of the water, centered about the place where the stone went in.

 Sound waves travel through the air in a similar manner, but in all three dimensions.
 If you could see them, the pattern of sound waves from the stone hitting the water would resemble an expanding hemisphere.
 The sound waves from the stone also travel much faster than the rippling water waves from the stone (you hear the sound long before the ripples reach you).
 The exact speed depends on the number of air molecules and their intrinsic (existing) motion, which are reflected in the air pressure and temperature.
-At sea level (one atmosphere of pressure) and room temperature (20°C), the speed of sound is about 344 m/s.
+At sea level (one atmosphere of pressure) and room temperature (20 °C), the speed of sound is about 344 m/s.

 You've seen that one way to describe a sound wave is by its speed.
 In addition to speed, we will also find it useful to describe sound waves by their frequency, period, and wavelength.
 Let's start with frequency (f).
-The top part of Figure 1, below, represents the compressions (darker areas) and rarefactions (lighter areas) of a pure-tone (i.e., single frequency) sound wave traveling in air (Henderson, 2004).
+The top part of Figure 1, represents the compressions (darker areas) and rarefactions (lighter areas) of a pure-tone (i.e., single frequency) sound wave traveling in air (Henderson, 2004).
 If we were to measure the changes in pressure with a detector, and graph the results, we could see how the pressure changes over time, as shown in the bottom part of Figure 1.
 The peaks in the graph correspond to the compressions (increase in pressure) and the troughs in the graph correspond to the rarefactions (decrease in pressure).

 Figure 1.
 Illustration of a sound wave as compression and rarefaction of air, and as a graph of pressure vs. time (Henderson, 2004).

 Notice how the pressure rises and falls in a regular cycle.
 The frequency of a wave describes how many cycles of the wave occur per unit time.
 Frequency is measured in Hertz (Hz), which is the number of cycles per second.
-Figure 2, below, shows examples of sound waves of two different frequencies (Henderson, 2004).
+Figure 2, shows examples of sound waves of two different frequencies (Henderson, 2004).

-Graphs of high and low frequency waves.
+Graphs of high frequency and low frequency sound waves

 Figure 2.
 Graphs of high (top) and low (bottom) frequency waves (Henderson, 2004).